Abraham Osheroff: Spanish Civil War

+Later life

-Back home in 1938 after a severe injury to his knee, Osheroff ran for the New York Legislature as a Communist.
-When World War II broke out, he enlisted in the US Army to fight the Third Reich in Europe.
+After returning to the United States, Osheroff ran for a seat in the 23rd Kings County district of the New York State Assembly on the Communist ticket.
+He polled roughly 3% of the vote.
+After America entered World War II, he enlisted in the U.S. Army to fight the Third Reich in Europe.
 The Army did not allow him to go overseas because they were concerned about his political views.
-Instead, he served as an instructor, rank Sgt..based primarily in the South.
+Instead, he served as an instructor with the rank of sergeant, based primarily in the South.

-At the beginning of World War II, he married his first wife, Sylvia, and had a son Carl.
+At the beginning of World War II, he married his first wife, Sylvia, with whom he had a son named Carl.
 After the war, he taught at the Jefferson School of Social Science in New York, a Marxist adult school with ties to the Communist Party.
 After his first wife divorced him, he married Claire Rosenbaum in New York City and they went semi-underground in 1949, moving around the country, working as a carpenter under an assumed name after a tip-off that he was pursued by the FBI.
 He left in 1951, under persecution from the House Committee on Un-American Activities.

 He left the Communist Party in response to the revelation of Stalin's purges, and in 1956, moved to California with his wife and two-year-old son, Pete (b.
 1954).
 He abandoned the family many times in order to pursue more lofty goals of "saving the world" and in 1959, when his daughter, Jo (b.
 1958), was only six months old, his wife filed for divorce.
-In 1962, Abe married his third wife Noel Carrawan.
+In 1962, Osheroff married his third wife Noel Carrawan.
 They had three children, Nick (b.
 1959), Dov (b.
 1962), and Sara (b.
 1964) and lived in Venice, California until they divorced in 1972.
-Abe was key in the struggle to save the Venice Canals from development and to stop authorities from driving out the poor families, like his, that dominated the area.
-Abe worked as a carpenter and taught his two sons, Nick and Dov, the trade.
+Osheroff was key in the struggle to save the Venice Canals from development and to stop authorities from driving out the poor families, like his, that dominated the area.
+Osheroff worked as a carpenter and taught his two sons, Nick and Dov, the trade.